 If that's the case, why does it take them nearly a decade to write their first novel?

-The answer is surprisingly straightforward: no one ever teaches writers how to write a book.
+The answer is surprisingly straightforward: writers are never taught how to write a book.

 Most aspiring authors approach the drafting of their novels without the tools, resources, or even the most basic information necessary to work in an effective and efficient manner.